Echo Productions Trust trading as Pro Light & Sound | ABN 76 419 775 597 | ACN 677 113 370

 We take reasonable steps to ensure that any third party we share personal information with handles it in accordance with the APPs and our own privacy obligations.

-Where personal information is disclosed to an overseas recipient, we take reasonable steps to ensure the recipient handles that information in a manner consistent with the APPs, including by relying on contractual protections offered by reputable global service providers.
-The countries in which our service providers operate may include the United States, the European Union, the United Kingdom and other jurisdictions where major cloud and software providers are located.
+Where personal information is disclosed to an overseas recipient, we take reasonable steps to ensure the recipient handles that information in a manner consistent with the APPs (APP 8.1), including by relying on contractual protections offered by reputable global service providers.
+The countries in which our service providers operate include Australia, the United States, the European Union, the United Kingdom and the Netherlands.

 We hold personal information in a combination of secure cloud-based systems and, where necessary, physical records.
 We take reasonable steps to protect personal information from misuse, interference and loss, and from unauthorised access, modification or disclosure, including by: